samhuk/exhibitor/contributing/development.md

 The Typescript for the API is at `/src/api`.

-This is the Javascript API that user consume in their code in order to use the package.
+This is the Javascript API that the user consumes in their code in order to use the package, for example `npx exhibitor start`.

 ### CLI